shinyaoki/chipatlas/documents.md

   chrX<tab>4634643<tab>4635798
   ```

   A header and column 4 or later can be included, but they are ignored for the analysis.
-BE CAREFUL that the BED files in the following genome assembly are only acceptable:
+BE CAREFUL that the BED files in the following genome assemblies are only acceptable:

   - hg19 (*H. sapiens*)
   - mm9 (*M. musculus*)